Inner loop

-Background
+Program optimization

+Because the entire inner loop is performed for each iteration of the outer loop, optimizations of the inner loop will have much greater effect than optimizations of the outer loop.

-Two main types of loop exist and they can be nested within each other to, possibly, any depth as required.
-The two types are for loop and while loop.
-Both are slightly different but may be interchanged.
-Research has shown that performance of the complete structure of a loop with an inner loop is different when compared with a loop without an inner loop.
-Indeed, even the performance of two loops with different types of inner loop, where one is a for loop and the other a while loop, are different.
+In many languages there are at least two types of loops – for loops and while loops – and they can be nested within each other.
+Tosin P. Adewumi has shown that performance of a while loop with an inner for loop is better than of a while loop without the inner for loop.

 It was observed that more computations are performed per unit time when an inner for loop is involved than otherwise.
 This implies, given the same number of computations to perform, the one with an inner for loop will finish faster than the one without it.
-This is a machine- or platform-independent technique of loop optimization and was observed across several programming languages and compilers or interpreters tested.
-The case of a while loop as the inner loop performed badly, performing even slower than a loop without any inner loop in some cases.
-Two examples below written in python present a while loop with an inner for loop and a while loop without any inner loop.
+This technique of loop optimization was observed across several programming languages and compilers or interpreters.
+In some cases, a while loop with an inner while loop performed slower than a while loop without an inner loop.

+The two examples below, written in Python, present a while loop with an inner for loop and a while loop without an inner loop.
 Although both have the same terminating condition for their while loops, the first example will finish faster because of the inner for loop.
 The variable innermax is a fraction of the maxticketno variable in the first example.